-This was a perfect problem for discrete event simulation software.
-Orders for PCA’s were recorded in The Hospitals system with a date and time stamp.
+This system was a perfect problem for discrete event simulation software.
+The Hospitals system records a date and time stamp for every PCA request.
 “We just had to extract the data and put it into Excel format.”
-Using the Healthcare Arrivals model object found in ProcessModel, the history of arrivals could be analyzed input into the model in minutes.
+Using the Healthcare Arrivals model object found in ProcessModel, the history of arrivals became inputs to drive the model in just minutes.

-The tools supplied with ProcessModel not only analyse the data, but it also generate the ProcessModel code needed to predict what could happen in future weeks using simulation.
-This was a huge help in simplifying the model build.
-What would normally be difficult data manipulation was handled with a single mouse click.
+The tools supplied with ProcessModel not only analyze the data but also generates the ProcessModel code needed to predict what could happen in future weeks using simulation.
+Difficult data analysis became a single mouse-click.
+Pre-analysis of arrival data was a huge help in simplifying the model build.

-PCA unit patient usage is recorded in the hospital system so that proper billing can be applied.
-This data could also be extracted from The Hospitals system and converted into a distribution that mimic’d the length of time a PCA might be required a patient.
+PCA unit patient usage is recorded in The Hospital’s system so that proper billing is applied.
+This data could also be extracted from The Hospital’s system and converted into a distribution that mimicked the length of time for PCA usage.

-The process improvement team then observed the handling of PCA units when they were no longer needed by the patient.
-It was found that most soiled PCA units were moved to a storage closet to be picked up later and cleaned.
-The observed method was not the approved procedure and little was being done to enforce the procedure.
-These observation allowed the team to make estimates of how long a pump would stay in storage before cleaning.
-The actual cleaning time was already documented.
+The process improvement team then observed the handling of PCA units when the patient no longer needed them.
+Most soiled PCA units were moved to a storage closet to be picked up later and cleaned.
+The observed method was not the approved procedure, and real procedure not enforced.
+These observations allowed the team to make estimates of how long a pump would stay in storage before cleaning.
+The Hospital’s system also contained the PCA cleaning times.

 A Simple Model

 The process simulation used to depict the system was simple to build.
-The model was designed, data formatted and data entered in less than an hour.
+Creating the model, formatting the data, and entering the information took less than an hour.
 This model development time included creating charts and graphs that illustrate the problem.
 Below is the model:

 The new model provided a method of evaluating the simple scenario.
-It was found that immediate return of the units would provide for a significant drop in the required inventory and reduced capital requests by more than $200,000.
-The project may be labeled as common sense, but the problem remained: no one was able to answer the questions “what is the inventory of pumps needed based on demand, recover and cleaning.”
+The model showed the immediate return of the units would provide for a significant drop in the required inventory and reduced capital requests by more than $200,000.
+Some might label this projects as “common sense,” but that’s how all successful projects should look when completed.
+You know you have done a good job when you make the solutions look simple.
+The previous reality was that no one was able to answer the questions “what is the inventory of pumps needed based on demand, recovery, and cleaning.”
 The simulation answered those questions and provided a lower limit of PCA pumps, that if crossed, would start to cause waiting for PCA units.
 Furthermore, the simulation acted as a training tool to help staff understand the result of not returning pumps per the procedure.

 Process improvement doesn’t always have to be long projects with huge budgets or projects that can only be tested by trial and error.
-This project brought the best of a Kaizen Blitz with a detailed statistical analysis to provide patient care improvements, budget reductions and job satisfaction increases for The Hospitals staff.
+This project brought the best of a Kaizen Blitz with detailed statistical analysis to provide patient care improvements, budget reductions, and job satisfaction increases for The Hospital’s staff.